zzangzs/CS225_final_project/Log.md

 1. Write bases test cases and makefile.
 2. Get started with BFS to print the graph.
 3. Modify existed classes if possible.

+## 2022/4/8 Week 2
+author: YL

+### What goals you had set for the week and whether they were accomplished or not

+### What specific tasks each member of your team accomplished in the week

+### What problems you encountered (if any) that prevented you from meeting your goals

+### What you plan to accomplish next week